jensrossbach/node-red-contrib-sony-audio-control/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Sony Legal Information
+### Trademark
+The trademark "SONY" and any other product names, service names or logos of SONY used, quoted and/or referenced in this Web Site are trademarks or registered trademarks of Sony Corporation or any of its affiliates.

+### License Audio Control API
+Copyright (c) 2019 Sony Corporation.
+All rights reserved.

+The 'Audio Control API' is licensed to the user by Sony Video & Sound products Inc. under the license terms of the [Creative Commons Attribution-NoDerivatives 4.0 International Public License](https://creativecommons.org/licenses/by-nd/4.0/legalcode).

+For more information, see the official web site of the Sony [Audio Control API](https://developer.sony.com/develop/audio-control-api).